Thermal Interface Materials

 We can meet the demands of your electronic designs

-While the use of TIMs helps to improve heat transfer across an interface, it also account for most of the total system thermal resistance.
+While it improves heat transfer across the interface, it also accounts for most of the total system thermal resistance.
 Many characteristics must be considered when choosing the best one:

 Conductivity determines how much heat it can transfer across the interface.
 This has a major impact on its thermal performance.